MENTOR ME CAREERS

 Can you tell what the purpose is?

-Lets say he says filtering based on the highest return performance.
-Then you can punch your way forward by mentioning
+Lets say he says filtering based on the highest return performance, then

 Return on Equity